 Applicants submit official academic transcripts and a professional resume/CV.
 Prospective learners must possess at least eight years of leadership and managerial experience.
 Relatedly, MS students with a minimum 3.5 GPA can apply for a GMAT waiver when seeking enrollment in the online MBA program.

-KU is regionally accredited by the Higher Learning Commission (HLC).
+University of Kansas is regionally accredited by the Higher Learning Commission (HLC).
 The College of Business holds specialized accreditation from the Association to Advance Collegiate Schools of Business (AACSB).

 33. University of Wisconsin – Stevens Point